 Full recovery will occur only if sensory fibers reach their sensory end targets and motor fibers reach their muscle targets.

-About two-thirds of children with brachial plexus palsy get better on their own with minimal treatment.
-The remaining patients may have limitations related to their brachial plexus injury that are not resolving.
+About two-thirds of children with brachial plexus birth injury get better on their own with minimal treatment.
+The remaining patients may have limitations related to their brachial plexus birth injury that are not resolving.
 Limitations may include incomplete range of motion with one or more movements, weak muscles, or decreased sensation (feeling) through the arm.
 It is for these children that the remainder of our treatment efforts are focused.

 The timeframe of surgical repair is an important factor in recovery.
 Within 18 months, the muscles that have not already connected to nerves may have weakened to the point where it is no longer possible.